 Rich, coastal vegetation, low water level, sultry heat, and the day by day moving of the camp challenged even the most experienced pirates.
 This could only be done in teamwork and cooperation.
 Participants are therefore accompanied by experts of water rescue, police and water authorities.

 Nearly half of the 10 tonnes of waste collected is suitable for reuse, so determined volunteers sorted and compressed everything from bag to bag.
 This way the hopeless materials got back into the loop, creating a new chance for onshore use again.
 This year, an industrial baling machine provided by the Water Directorate of Upper Tisza was a great help, which accelerated the work and made the transport of waste more economical.
-The organizers of the Cup have been constantly looking for innovative recycling companies, and this year they met the Belgian "Waste Free Oceans" project specialized in the recycling of marine and river waste.
+The organizers of the Cup have been constantly looking for innovative recycling companies, and this year they met the Dutch "Waste Free Oceans" project specialized in the recycling of marine and river waste.
 Thanks to this, collected bottles from Tisza may even end up as office furniture.
 Moreover, volunteers and staff of Greenpeace also carried out a separate "brand inspection", brand audit of the plastic wastes collected on that day, of which results can be seen here (in Hungarian).

 Among the teams, one could find the boats of National Coordination of Waste Management and Asset Management Plc., WWF Hungary complemented by Ukrainian fellows, Greenpeace, Henkel, Siemens, Aztakeservit from Dunaföldvár, the Municipality of Cigánd and FŐTÁV, the district heating company of Budapest.